 Because we seek curricula that are both broad and deep, we also recommend that you take challenging courses in your chosen core field and that you branch out and test yourself in areas outside your comfort zone.
 Classes that give you experience with close reading of texts, detailed analysis, logical reasoning, and extensive writing are always helpful.

 As with majors, we have no pre-conceived list of “best extracurricular activities.”
 You should pursue the areas that interest you.
 Although in general we like to see some evidence of involvement and engagement in something outside of academic studies, we have no particular preference for the type of activity.

 We advise students to focus their interests and work to obtain a leadership role in whatever activities they pursue.
 We are looking for the quality of your extracurricular activity, not the sheer quantity of your memberships in clubs or groups.

-In preparing your application, bear in mind that it is helpful if you give us some sense of the nature and extent of your involvement; furthermore, if the name of a group or organization is a little mysterious to the uninitiated, it might be helpful to describe briefly the mission or purpose.
+In preparing your application, keep in mind that it is helpful if you give us some sense of the nature and extent of your involvement; if the name of a group or organization is a little mysterious to the uninitiated, it might be helpful to describe briefly the mission or purpose.

 It is always best to answer questions concerning your disciplinary record fully and openly, and to provide a detailed explanation.

 Complete accuracy is required in all statements made on any portion of the application.
 To ensure that decisions are based on factual information, we audit some applications at random each year.
 In addition, you are required to update us about any changes that take place after submission of the application.
 Inaccurate, incomplete, or misleading statements, or failure to update, can result in withdrawal of admission offers, honor code proceedings, dismissal from Cornell Law School, rescission or cancellation of any degrees you may have received from Cornell Law School, or other disciplinary sanctions.